microsoft/WhatTheHack/021-IdentityForApps/Student/03-external-idp.md

 [< Previous Challenge](./02-susi.md) - **[Home](../readme.md)** - [Next Challenge>](./04-l14n.md)

-## Pre-requisites

-**- To complete this challenge, you should have completed the following:**

-- Provisioned a B2C tenant
-- Created a SignUp / SignIn (SUSI) User Flow
-- Tested the User Flow via the Azure AD B2C Portal

 ## Introduction

 In addition to creating local accounts, Azure Active Directory B2C allows your users to sign in with credentials from enterprise or social identity providers (IdP), supporting OAuth 1.0 and 2.0, OpenID Connect, and SAML protocols.